-All of The PGA of America’s goals were met well before golf season even arrived in upstate New York.
-All tickets sold out months early.
-And all 3,800 volunteer positions were quickly filled.
-Corporate hospitality was 95% sold six months out, and by March 2013, the PGA had successfully implemented a corporate hospitality expansion plan.
-In addition, The PGA of America secured support from Taste NY, a NYS program that put up a tent where fans from across the world were able to sample NYS food and wine for free.
+All of PGA of America’s goals were met well before golf season arrived in upstate New York.
+All tickets were sold months in advance and corporate hospitality suites were 95% booked six months out.
+In addition, the PGA of America also secured support from Taste NY, a NYS program whereby fans from around the world were able to sample NYS food and wine for free.

-From January to August 2013, DS generated nearly $15 million in ad value and nearly 318 million impressions.
-The publicity value garnered from print, online and broadcast media delivered an ROI of nearly a 273:1.
-In one year, the PGA Championship’s social media audience grew by 160% (16,172 to 42,092).
+From January to August 2013, DS generated nearly 318 million impressions.
+The publicity value garnered from print, online and broadcast media delivered an ROI of approximately 273:1.
+In one year, the PGA Championship’s social media audience grew by 160%.
 When Facebook and search engine marketing campaigns were running, average daily ticket sales increased by more than 85%.

 Record crowds turned out for Championship week,